mortdeus/egles/README.md

 egles

-Currently only supports GLFW3 when built with the GLFW_USE_EGL option on Linux.
+EGL and GLES wrappers to use with the Go programming language.